mkaschenko/trailing_spaces_remover/README.md

 ## Description ##

-Git pre-commit hook for remove trailing spaces in lines and blank lines in end of staged files
+Git pre-commit hook for remove trailing spaces in lines and blank lines in the end of staged files

 ## Installation ##